Chapter Sixty One

 We don't try to cover Kyoto in a tourist rush, we fiddle around, walk or take the buses, we learn a lot more Japanese that way.
 Everyone engages with Chloe, and many assume she is a famous fashion model with her tall slim stature and chiseled elegant face.
 No one asks me if I model.
 Amaya is a major draw for Japanese boys, and men for that matter.
 No teenage boys ask me out, where am I going wrong?

 It’s time to get more Japanese.
 We check out of the luxurious Kizashi and move to a Japanese home the Murakamis recommended.
-It’s close to the relatives, big, roomy, with all the amenities of home, including a washer dryer.
+It’s close to the relatives, with all the amenities of home, including a washer dryer.
 I liked the fancy hotel, this is better.
 We can buy Japanese groceries, cook, wash our clothes, not have to have a housekeeper wander through every day.
 I don't mind either changing the sheets or washing them.
 It's much more like we live in Kyoto.
 Renting the house for three weeks will cost less than five nights in the Kizashi Suites and, after the first three, one shrine looks like another.
 It's not like we're into Shinto and I have enough Goddesses at home to shuck and jive for.
 I don't need guidance from dead ancestors.
 I mean, they don't even have internet access, what can they know?

 Don't get me wrong, I adore much of Asian culture.
 That said, in every country East and West, many, many people are up to their ears in superstitions, prayers for this or that, burning tons of incense or candles.
 And to make it all worse, or at least more hypocritical, as a priest I am required to give blessings when asked.
 Our Buddhist answer is, if they think they are blessed, they are, who am I to deny them?
 It's all illusion anyway, the illusion I can bestow good luck doesn't make it worse; illusion is illusion, a state one is either in or not, a girl can't be sort of pregnant.
 I am sincere when I bless, I truly wish people happiness, good health and prosperity.
-If they think I enable it, perhaps they begin to act like they’re happy, healthy and prosperous regardless of their emotional, biological or economic state.
+If they think I enable it, perhaps they begin to act like they’re happy, healthy and prosperous regardless of their emotional, biological or economic circumstances.
 All is a state of mind, you’re as happy as you think you are, healthy as you believe yourself to be, wealth is enormously relative to what neighborhood you hang in.
 I want nothing more than for people to be happy, healthy and prosperous.
 When they feel that way, they don't go around creating mischief and misery.
 Good enough.

 Our next days are spent visiting Nikko's grandparents, the maternal grandparents are both alive, Mr. Murakami's father is deceased, his mother is eighty.
 They are incredibly gracious, it is Japan after all.
 Chloe and Zi both read concern in the auras of the grandmothers.
 Nikko has no children.
 Amaya was a daughter when she came to us as a child, but there are no biological children and no husband.
 The grandparents are old, explaining lesbian is not a discussion we need to have.